LeilaVanco/LeilaVanco/README.md

 - Aaand after this I'll do a website (just for fun)

-- Then, when I'll obtain my Baccalauréat (I'm french), I'll buy a computer and probably do lot of things on it
+- Then, I'll buy a computer and probably do lot of things on it

 - AFTER THIS I'll buy another server more powerful to host many things